HTTP-RPC/Kilo/README.md

 ```

 ### Fluent Invocation
-`WebServiceProxy` supports a fluent (i.e. chained) invocation model.
+`WebServiceProxy` supports a fluent (i.e. "chained") invocation model.
 For example, the following code is equivalent to the previous example:

 ```java
 // GET /math/sum?a=2&b=4